baileySoobinPark/vv/reference/TRAVELRULE INTEGRATION STEPS/travelrule-robotvasp-integration-test/travelrule-withdrawal-test.md

 ### 1. Robot VASP Identification Test

 * **Condition**
-  * Call the [VASP List API](ref:travelrule-list-vasp-ids) from the Enclave API running in the STG endpoint to retrieve Robot VASP information.
+  * Call the [List VASP API](ref:travelrule-list-vasp-ids) from the Enclave API running in the STG endpoint to retrieve Robot VASP information.
 * **Expected Result**
   * The API response should include the Robot VASP’s information, including its vaspId.